pensjonatus/flash-fiction/blog/tens-of-years.md

 ---
-title: 'Tens of Years'
+title: Tens of Years
 date: '2015-09-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
-  - 'pm-writing'
+  - pm-writing
 ---

 She was making dinner and she did not have a job for him.
 That was fine, he sat